Latest News

 Accessibility:

 Ensure that the playground complies with the Americans with Disabilities Act (ADA) standards to foster inclusivity for all children.
-Moreover, support design elements that cater to children with diverse needs, creating an inclusive and accessible environment.Brighton Center Child Playing Basketball
+Moreover, support design elements that cater to children with diverse needs, creating an inclusive and accessible environment.Brighton Student Enjoying Playing in Playground with Safety at Brighton Center

 Weather Considerations: